stujo/stujo-java-intro/arrays/command_line_arguments.md

 * How can we access args?

 ###Exercise
-* __EXERCISE:__ Write a simple application in ``sorter`` which takes multiple command line arguments as ``String``s, puts them into an array, sorts the array and prints out the sorted array
+* __EXERCISE:__ Write a simple application called ``StringSorter`` which takes multiple command line arguments as ``String``s, puts them into an array, sorts the array and prints out the sorted array

 ###Checkpoint
 * __CHECKPOINT:__ Arrays

 ###Converting Values
 * __DEMO:__ Parsing Strings into primitive Types
-* __EXERCISE:__ Write a simple application in ``cladder`` which takes two command line arguments, checks that they are present, converts them into double values, adds them together and prints out the answer to two decimal places.
+* __EXERCISE:__ Write a simple application called ``Cladder`` which takes two command line arguments, checks that they are present, converts them into double values, adds them together and prints out the answer to two decimal places.